 Example 2: The crack at 338°E is still open, but the missing lines at 10°N and 338°E are repaired and there are no cracks in the cartouche.
 This suggests an interim state between Burden’s states 7 and 8, or a reopening of the crack at 338 after it was initially repaired and before the F. de Wit excudit was removed.

 Example 3: This appears to be a state 7, with the missing lines at 10°N and 338°E and the crack at 338°E, but there are also two cracks in the cartouche (the same as seen in example 1).
 F. de Wit excudit is included.

 Example 4: Similar to example 2, except that the cracks in the cartouche are evident.

 These examples suggest that the plate was degrading quickly by ca. 1690, with many cracks needing repairing, perhaps multiple times.

-This is an example of an unrecorded state, example 4.
+This is an example of state 7 of the map.

 De Wit (1629 ca.-1706) was a mapmaker and mapseller who was born in Gouda but who worked and died in Amsterdam.
 He moved to the city in 1648, where he opened a printing operation under the name of The Three Crabs; later, he changed the name of his shop to The White Chart.
 From the 1660s onward, he published atlases with a variety of maps; he is best known for these atlases and his Dutch town maps.
 After Frederik’s death in 1706, his wife Maria ran the shop for four years before selling it.
 Their son, Franciscus, was a stockfish merchant and had no interest in the map shop.
 At the auction to liquidate the de Wit stock, most of the plates went to Pieter Mortier, whose firm eventually became Covens & Mortier, one of the biggest cartography houses of the eighteenth century.